GenericMappingTools/GMT.jl/README.md

 Install
 =======

-Use the new Pkg3 to install current version (0.5.0).
+Use the new Pkg3 to install current version.

     ]add GMT